-Mega Evolution has finally arrived in Pokémon Go and with it Mega Raids!
+Mega Evolution has finally arrived in Pokémon Go and with it, Mega Raids!
 A whole new class of Raids, Mega Raids let you and your friends challenge a Mega Evolved Pokémon.
-The next Mega Raid will be Mega Gyarados, just in time to celebrate the Lunar New Year.
-We have everything you need to know to beat Mega Gyarados in Pokémon Go, and be sure to check out our Best Pokémon Go Accessories, so you can be fully equipped for your Pokémon Journey!
+These are some of the most challenging raids yet, but we here at iMore got your back!
+Mega Gyarados is back and we have everything you need to know to take on its Mega Raid.

 Who is Mega Gyarados in Pokémon Go?